 Athlete of the Week

-Congratulations to our KSEN/K96—Bozeman Trophy Athlete’s of the Week, Sr. Keeley Bake of Fairfield and Sr. Nicole Krone of Choteau.
+Congratulations to our KSEN/K96 Bozeman Trophy Athlete’s of the Week, Sr. Braden Mattson of the CJI Hawks and Sr. Ada Bieler of the Choteau Bulldogs.
 The Athlete of the Week is sponsored locally by McDonald’s in Cut Bank.
 McDonald’s honors our Athlete’s with two free value meals each.

 KSEN encourages all fans, coaches, and parents to nominate Athlete’s of the Week when you feel they have had an outstanding performance.
 E-mail: firstname.lastname@example.org